darktasevski/CompSci/Math/ratios_rates_percentages.md

 \end{aligned}
 $$

-Hom many points is 30\$ fewer than 1060 points?
+5. How many points is 30 fewer than 1060 points?

 $$
 \begin{aligned}